Applying and Admissions

 Application to Pursue Post-Baccalaureate Study

-Applicants must submit a graduate application (available online at www.csumentor.edu) to the University’s Office of Enrollment Services to pursue post-baccalaureate study.
+Applicants must submit a graduate application (available online at Cal State Apply) to the University’s Office of Enrollment Services to pursue post-baccalaureate study.
 After the Office of Enrollment Services approves the application, the English Department evaluates it and determines whether or not applicants are admitted to the MA program.

 Applicants must submit a set of complete and official transcripts from all colleges and universities attended to the Office of Enrollment Services.
-Applicants do not, however, need to send official transcripts of courses taken at CSULB.
+Applicants who were undergraduate students at CSULB do not need to submit their official transcripts again.

 Types of Admission